Use Windows PowerShell for StorSimple to administer your device

 In the PuTTY Reconfiguration dialog box, in the Category pane, select Keyboard.

-Make sure that the following options are selected (these are the default settings when you start a new session).
+Make sure the following options (the default settings when you start a new session) are selected.

 Keyboard item Select Backspace key Control-?
 (127) Home and End keys Standard Function keys and keypad ESC[n~ Initial state of cursor keys Normal Initial state of numeric keypad Normal Enable extra keyboard features Control-Alt is different from AltGr